-We went to Minneapolis in mid-October for a wedding and I could not believe how much fun we had.
+We went to Minneapolis in mid-October for a wedding and we had a ton of fun.
 I had never been to Minneapolis before, but I had spent some long summer weeks in another Minnesota town.
 Back then, thirteen year old me was not impressed with looking out at soy fields all day.
 This trip to the land of ten thousand lakes was much more pleasant than that of my youth, however.
-Of course, having great company to share the adventures with always helps; in this case not only did I have my fiancé as my adventure partner, we also enjoyed the company of some great friends who all traveled from all over the nation to be there for that special day.

 One of the first things that we did was take a walk to the Mississippi River.
 We were staying in a hotel in downtown Minneapolis and were only a short distance away from Mill Ruins Park and the Stone Arch Bridge.

 The Minneapolis City Hall and Hennepin County Courthouse is a particularly beautiful Romanesque structure.